codem3up/test/UnitTestGuide.md

 ### Using Moq

 Moq is a mocking library for use in unit testing.
-Unit tests should be isolated to the object or class under testing, not any dependancies of the object.
-Mocks are objects created by the unit test that can stand in as a dependendcy allowing the unit test to isolate the testing object's behavior.
+Unit tests should be isolated to the object or class under testing, not any dependencies of the object.
+Mocks are objects created by the unit test that can stand in as a dependency allowing the unit test to isolate the testing object's behavior.

 #### Where to use Moq